 If you love a good laugh, enjoy hanging out with your friends and (potentially) dirtying up your mind, then check out these 12 popular board games for adults.
 There’s sure to be something that tickles your fancy.

-If you have never heard of Cards Against Humanity, then I will actually be shocked.
-If you haven’t played it before, then I’d understand.
-Does that mean you should continue avoiding it?
-No, no it does not.
-So, the next time you go to a party or have a game night, propose CAH, you’ll have some good laughs and see how terrible you really are.
-It’s definitely one of the best board games for adults!
+If you have never heard of Cards Against Humanity, I would be surprised.
+If you haven’t played it before, I can understand.
+However, that doesn’t mean you should continue to avoid it.
+The next time you attend a party or host a game night, suggest playing Cards Against Humanity.
+You will have a great time laughing and discovering just how terrible you can be.
+It is undoubtedly one of the best board games for adults!

-If you’re an Apples to Apples or CAH kinda person, then you’ll definitely enjoy this.
-Especially if you’re obsessed with memes and have a raunchy mind.
-One Amazon customer played with her family only to realize how family-allergic the game really was.
-With that in mind, play with friends and if you ever do play with your parents, maybe it won’t be awkward.
-It’s really what you make it.
+If you’re a fan of Apples to Apples or Cards Against Humanity, then you’ll definitely appreciate this game.
+Especially if you enjoy memes and have a naughty sense of humor.
+One Amazon customer played the game with her family and realized how inappropriate it was for family play.
+So, it’s better to play with friends and if you ever play with your parents, you might feel awkward.
+But, it really depends on how you choose to play it.

-This hilarious party game about crazy relatives created by comedian Jeff Foxworthy will have you laughing your socks off.
-Similar to Apples to Apples where one person reads a setup card aloud like, “When my brother brought out his new baby to show the family, Granny blurted out…” and then others play their best punchline card to fill in the blank, hoping the reader chooses theirs as the best.
-Potential punchlines for the scenario above can be anything from “You are not the father!” to “Somebody took a trip to the land of bad decisions” to “I just vomited a little in my mouth.”
-Have a little fun at your next family reunion (*ahem* Thanksgiving) or party with this outrageously funny party game. best board games for adults
+This is a hilarious party game that revolves around crazy relatives.
+The game was created by comedian Jeff Foxworthy, and it is guaranteed to make you laugh your socks off.
+The gameplay is similar to that of Apples to Apples – one person reads a setup card aloud, and the others play their best punchline card to fill in the blank.
+For instance, a setup card could be “When my brother brought out his new baby to show the family, Granny blurted out…,” and the punchlines could be anything from “You are not the father!” to “Somebody took a trip to the land of bad decisions” to “I just vomited a little in my mouth.”
+This outrageously funny party game is perfect for family reunions (especially Thanksgiving) or any party where you want to have a little fun.